 When it comes to outdoor sun protection, the choices are plentiful.
 Have you already searched online or requested a brochure on sun protection and can’t see the forest for the trees?
-Not to worry, we’ve summarised the three main options and their strengths below:
+Not to worry, we’ve summarized the three main options and their strengths below:

 - Outdoor blinds or screens: also called sun protection fabrics.
-Available for vertical, horizontal, and sliding windows and in practically every colour imaginable.
+Available for vertical, horizontal, and sliding windows and in practically every color imaginable.
 So they perfectly match with any window and architectural style.
 Moreover, the transparency of the screens ensures that your view to the outside remains intact.

 Sliding panels: functional and aesthetic!
 They directly block incoming sunlight on hot days, while you benefit from free solar heat on colder days.
-Moreover, you can choose between different materials and sliding systems, and they come with either manual or motorised operating systems.
+Moreover, you can choose between different materials and sliding systems, and they come with either manual or motorized operating systems.